Self-Evaluation Examples to Prepare for Your Next Performance Review

 Topics to Cover in a Self-Evaluation Examples

-A self-evaluation examples are a chance for employees to analyze what they bring to the table as a team member and put it into their own words.
+A self-evaluation examples are a chance for employees to analyze what they bring to the table as a team members and put it into their own words.
 It’s also a chance to take inventory of any performance areas or skills that could use improvement and offer solutions to those shortcomings.
 Some self-evaluation examples to cover would include:

 Starting by highlighting some achievements can provide a little ego boost at the beginning of the self-evaluation process.
-Listing out goals that were met, clients that were satisfied, improvements that were made, or anything else you are particularly proud of and deserve to take some credit for, can remind both yourself and your management of the hard work you’ve accomplished for the benefit of the organization.
+Listing out goals that were met, clients that were satisfied, improvements that were made, or anything else you are particularly proud of and deserve to take some credit for, can remind yourself and your management of the hard work you’ve accomplished for the benefit of the organization.
 If you’re in a place where you aren’t as confident with your recent performance, it can be refreshing to itemize accomplishments you are proud of.

 How Well You Manage Your Time

 You might be handling multiple responsibilities at work, which requires proper time management to ensure tasks aren’t left to fall through the cracks.
 For your self-evaluation, write about how you approach time management in your position, prioritize tasks, and delegate your work time for specific activities.
 Are you prone to procrastination?
 If so, what are you doing to improve on that?